department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/montgomery-active-duty.md

 <div class="va-introtext">

-If you've served at least 2 years on active duty, find out if you qualify for the Montgomery GI Bill Active Duty (MGIB-AD) program.
+The Montgomery GI Bill Active Duty (MGIB-AD) can help you pay for education and training programs.
+If you've served at least 2 years on active duty, find out if you qualify for the MGIB-AD program.

 </div>